A Truly Healing Wellness Environment

 Scientifically proven benefits of mindfulness meditation and yoga in addiction treatment include:

 Through its groundbreaking efforts, The Cabin has distinguished itself as a wellness pioneer in the holistic treatment of different issues.

 As patients learn to discern healthy choices from unhealthy ones, their self-esteem grows, helping them create appropriate boundaries in relationships, live in moderation, and realize their inherent value.
 Armed with an understanding of their self-worth, patients are empowered to see themselves and their shortcomings in a self-reflective light that helps them take responsibility for their decisions and ultimately achieve wellness.

-At The Cabin east really does meet west.
+At The Cabin east really does meet West.
 We are proud of our dedication to using holistic methods and our reputation for incorporating ancient healing methods from our home in SE Asia.
-Mindfulness meditation is an ancient practice of Buddhist monks, this meditative time involving attending to the present moment with non-judgmental acceptance.
-We find that our use of this holistic practice and ancient healing method fosters an open, curious and non-judgmental approach to life’s challenges, providing a key component to the trauma and addiction recovery process
+Mindfulness meditation is an ancient practice of Buddhist monks, this meditative time involves attending to the present moment with non-judgmental acceptance.
+We find that our use of this holistic practice and ancient healing method fosters an open, curious and non-judgmental approach to life’s challenges, providing a key component to the trauma and addiction recovery process.